harvitronix/reinforcement-learning-car/README.md

 This is a hobby project I created to learn the basics of reinforcement learning.
 It uses Python3, Pygame, Pymunk, Keras and Theanos.
 It employes a Q-learning (unsupervised) algorithm to learn how to move an object around a screen (drive itself) without running into obstacles.

 The purpose of this project is to eventually use the learnings from the game to operate a real-life remote-control car, using distance sensors.
+I am carrying on that project in another GitHub repo here: https://github.com/harvitronix/rl-rc-car

 This version of the code attempts to simulate the use of sensors to get us a step closer to being able to use this in the real world.